Mike Williams (offensive lineman)

-Michael Deshaun Williams (born January 11, 1980) is a former American football player who was an offensive tackle and guard in the National Football League (NFL).
-He played college football for the University of Texas, and was recognized as a consensus All-American.
-The Buffalo Bills chose him with the fourth overall pick in the 2002 NFL Draft, and he played professionally for the Bills and Washington Redskins.
+Michael Deshaun Williams (born January 11, 1980) is an American former professional football player who was an offensive tackle and guard in the National Football League (NFL).
+He played college football for the Texas Longhorns, and was recognized as a consensus All-American.
+The Buffalo Bills chose him with the fourth overall pick in the 2002 NFL draft, and he played professionally for the Bills and Washington Redskins.

-Early years
+Early life

 Williams was born in Dallas, Texas.
 He graduated from The Colony High School in The Colony, Texas, where he played for The Colony Cougars high school football team.
-When Williams was in high school, he was so big they didn't have shoulder pads that could fit him, they tried getting pads from Erik Williams and Leon Lett of the Cowboys, and their pads still didn't fit Williams.
+When Williams was in high school, he was so big they didn't have shoulder pads that could fit him; they tried getting pads from Erik Williams and Leon Lett of the Cowboys, and their pads still didn't fit Williams.

 College career

 While attending the University of Texas in Austin, he played for coach Mack Brown's Texas Longhorns football team from 1998 to 2001.
 He played right tackle for the Longhorns, while protecting quarterbacks Major Applewhite and Chris Simms.
-Following his senior season in 2001, he was a first-team All-Big-12 selection and was recognized as a consensus first-team All-American.
+Following his senior season in 2001, he was a first-team All-Big 12 selection and was recognized as a consensus first-team All-American.

 Professional career

 Pre-draft

 Because Chris Simms was left-handed, Williams was projected as a top prospect for left tackle, widely considered the most important position on the offensive line.
-He was considered one of the two top prospects in the 2002 NFL Draft, alongside Bryant McKinnie, a natural left tackle from the University of Miami.
+He was considered one of the two top prospects in the 2002 NFL draft, alongside Bryant McKinnie, a natural left tackle from the University of Miami.

 Buffalo Bills

-Williams was drafted by the Buffalo Bills with the fourth overall pick in the first round of the 2002 NFL Draft, three picks ahead of McKinnie.
+Williams was selected by the Buffalo Bills with the fourth overall pick in the first round of the 2002 NFL Draft, three picks ahead of McKinnie.
 After starting several games at right tackle, he was eventually moved to left tackle, but largely disappointed.
 He was widely seen as a draft bust and eventually lost the starting job to undrafted free agent Jason Peters.
 After a failed attempt to convert Williams to guard, and spending some spot duty at defensive tackle in goal-line situation, he was released in the 2006 offseason.

 Jacksonville Jaguars

-Williams was signed by the Jacksonville Jaguars on March 14, 2006, but never appeared in a regular season game for the Jaguars.
+Williams was signed by the Jacksonville Jaguars on March 14, 2006, He was placed on injured reserve on August 29, 2006, and waived on December 29, 2006.
+He never appeared in a regular season game for the Jaguars.